Timah Whiskey To ReissJaden Wine: Best Malaysian Wines And Spirits

 ReissJaden has a collection of great wines made from locally produced fruits like lemon, pineapple and the native Bentong old ginger root along with natively grown coffee seeds.
 What makes this brand stand out in the market is that none of its wines contains added flavours, colours or preservatives.

 Their best-selling wine is the coffee liqueur — a premium Malaysian spirit made from high-grade fermented coffee beans that impart the classic rich flavour.
-With 40 percent ABV, it is priced at RM 83.
-The other wines have 14.5 percent ABV and are tagged between RM 73 and RM 63.
+With 40 percent ABV, it is priced at RM 83 (S$25).
+The other wines have 14.5 percent ABV and are tagged between RM 73 (S$22) and RM 63 (S$19).

 It is Malaysia’s first locally produced wine brand.